claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 - For compliance and data retention

 ## EBS
-Non global service, allows you to create "EBS volume" which are **network drive** you can attach to your instances while they run.
+Non global service, allows you to create "EBS volume" which are **network drive** you can attach to your instances **while they run.**
 - **They can only be mounted to one instance at a time.
 - EBS volume is not multi Availability Zone**.
 - Volume **Network Drive** (provides low latency access to data)
 - Must provision capacity in advance (size in GB & throughput in IOPS)
+- An EBS volume is off-instance storage that **can persist independently from the life of an instance.**
+- **By default**, upon instance termination, **the root EBS volume is deleted** and any other attached EBS volume is not deleted.
+Can be over-ridden using `DeleteOnTermination` attribute;
 ### Volume Types
 #### SSD
 Optimized for **Transaction-intensive Applications** with high frequency of **small & random IO operations**
 ##### General Purpose SSD Volumes (gp3)
+- Good for system boot volumes, virtual desktops
 - **Use Case**: Most general workloads, Boot volumes, Low-latency interactive applications ecc..
 - **Durability**: 99.8% - 99.9%
 - **Volume Size**: 1 GB – 16 TB